10 Best Herbal Teas For Phlegm

 foeniculum vulgare tea

-Foeniculum vulgare, commonly known as fennel, is a herb often used in herbal teas to help alleviate symptoms associated with excess phlegm.
+Foeniculum vulgare, commonly known as fennel, is often used in herbal teas to help alleviate symptoms associated with phlegm and respiratory congestion.

 zingiber officinale tea

-Zingiber officinale, commonly known as ginger, has been traditionally used in herbal teas to help alleviate symptoms associated with phlegm.
+Zingiber officinale, commonly known as ginger, is a popular herbal ingredient used in teas to help alleviate symptoms associated with phlegm.

 matricaria chamomilla tea